Below are frequently asked questions for Community Town Halls.

-Start by contacting Arizona Town Hall; we can help you to design an event that will best meet your community’s needs.*
+Start by contacting Arizona Town Hall; we can help you design an event that will best meet your community’s needs.*

 location, and facility.
 Many communities minimize costs by obtaining

 depending on the community and the scope of the event; it does not

 Why does Arizona Town Hall charge a fee and what does it cover?

-guidance and support, training materials, background information on the issue, discussion questions and either training or trained facilitators.
+guidance and support, training materials, topical background information, discussion questions and either training or trained facilitators.

 your consensus report and will publish and publicize it as part of its

 bookkeeping, press releases, and contacts for in-kind services such as